newsnowlabs/runcvm/README.md

 - Run unusual container workloads, like `dockerd` and `systemd` that will not run in standard container runtimes
 - Maintain a similar experience within a RunCVM VM as within a container: process table, network interfaces, stdio, exit code handling should broadly similar to maximise compatibility
 - Container start/stop/kill semantics respected, where possible providing clean VM shutdown on stop
-- VM console accessible as one would expect using `docker run -it`, `docker start -ai` and `docker attach` (but stderr is not yet separated from stdout)
+- VM console accessible as one would expect using `docker run -it`, `docker start -ai` and `docker attach` (and so on), generally good support for other `docker container` subcommands
-- Support for `docker exec`
-- Good support for most other `docker container` subcommands
 - Efficient container startup, by using virtiofs to serve a container's filesystem directly to a VM (instead of unpacking an image into a backing file)
 - Improved security compared to the standard container runtime, and as much security as possible without compromising the simplicity of the implementation
 - Command-line and image-embedded options for customising the a container's VM specifications, devices, kernel